Calibrated Forecasting and Persuasion: Dynamic forecasting game

-We consider a dynamic game between a sender (she) and a receiver (he), in which the state of nature changes over time.
-At each period, the sender sends a forecast about that period's state which is unknown.
-The receiver then chooses an action.
-The state and action are observed before proceeding to the next period.
+We consider a dynamic game between a sender (she) and a receiver (he), where the state of the world evolves over time.
+In each period, the sender sends a forecast about that period's unknown state.
+The receiver observes the forecast and then chooses an action.
+The realized state and the action are observed before proceeding to the next period.